Trisha1212/QualityTesting/README.md

 ## Clarification

-- Proportion of testing: There is no right proportion of using different testing technique.
+- **Proportion of testing**: There is no right proportion of using different testing technique.
 It completely depends on project state / needs.
    1. Stakeholder Satisfaction
    2. Deliver on Time
    3. Deliver on Budget